renspringlea/ryba.ren/_posts/2025-04-19-tattoo-earn.md

 I have noticed that these achievement- or status-specific tattoos still exist, in a way.
 To be clear, most industrialised or Western societies won't actually flay your skin off for getting the wrong tattoo.

 However, there are still specific tattoo designs that would *feel* wrong to get, and that would probably earn you social disapproval, unless you've earned them.
-Two examples are the Olympic rings tattoo and pilgrimage tattoos.
+Three examples are military tattoos, the Olympic rings tattoo, and pilgrimage tattoos.

+## Military tattoos

+The book *Written on the Body: The Tattoo in European and American History* contains this passage about the 1940s ([Govenar 2000](https://www.degruyterbrill.com/document/doi/10.1515/9780691238258-015/html)):

+> Chutes and boots were popular tattoos around those paratroopers, a lot of patriotic designs.
+I’ll tell you a guy had a hard-time if he had those chutes and boots put on before he took his first jump.
+That’s right.
+The rest of them guys worked him over if he got that tattoo too soon.
+The tattoo was a mark of accomplishment, and if you hadn’t accomplished anything, you didn’t deserve the tattoo.

 ## Olympic rings